Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### A limited flexible-schema feature for U-SQL table-valued function parameters is now available for preview (requires opt-in)

-This feature allows to write more generic U-SQL table-valued functions and procedures, where only part of the schema of a table parameter needs to be present.
+This feature allows writing more generic U-SQL table-valued functions and procedures, where only part of the schema of a table parameter needs to be present.

 Please [contact us](mailto:usql@microsoft.com) if you want to try it out and provide us with your feedback.

 ## New U-SQL capabilities

 #### U-SQL adds job information system variable `@@JOBINFO`

-Often you want to use job related information such as who submitted the job inside your U-SQL script.
+MAny customers want to use information related to a job such as who submitted the job inside your U-SQL script.
 In the current refresh U-SQL adds a structured system variable `@@JOBINFO` that provides a variety of job related information.
 The following parts are supported:

 | Job Info Property | Return Type | Description |
 |-------------------|-------------|------------------|